 So, with rank 3 you get a 10% mount discount.
 In fact, it’s a faction wide discount for all items from all NPCs.

-That about covers PvP guide.
+That is about what covers WOW Classic PVP guide.
 If you want an easygoing questing experience and you only want to do PvP via dueling and battlegrounds roll a PvE server.
 But if you want the world of Azeroth to feel even more dangerous, see you on a PvP server.